vasily-chertkov/vasily-chertkov-recipe-count-test/README.md

 1. Clone this repository.
 2. Create a new branch called `dev`.
 3. Create a pull request from your `dev` branch to the master branch.
-4. Reply to the thread you're having with our HR department telling them we can start reviewing your code
+4. Reply to the thread you're having with your recruiter telling them we can start reviewing your code

 Given
 -----